Azure-Samples/DSRegTool/README.md

 #### 6- Verify Primary Refresh Token (PRT)
 - Checks OS version
 - Checks if the device joined to the local domain
-- Testing if the device is Hybrid Azure AD joined
+- Testing if the device is Microsoft Entra hybrid join
-- Testing if the device is Azure AD Joined
+- Testing if the device is Microsoft Entra join device
-- Testing Azure AD PRT (DJ++ or ADDJ)
+- Testing Entra ID PRT (DJ++ or ADDJ)
 - Testing Enterprise PRT (DJ++)
 - Testing if the device is workplace joined
 - Testing the registry configuration (WPJ)